 Frankel Hall, built in the spring of 1966, to accommodate expansion of Scripps from 300 to 500 students.
 Frankel Hall is named for Los Angeles residents Cecil Frankel and Bessie Bartlett Frankel, an honorary alumna of the College since 1931.

 Routt Hall, built in the spring of 1966, to accommodate expansion from 300 to 500 students.
 Routt Hall is named for journalist and philanthropist Mary Patterson Routt, a founding trustee of the College.

-Senior Routt Apartments located across from GJW Hall and close to SARLO/SCORE are comprised of four apartments and two three-person spaces.
+Senior Routt Apartments located across from GJW Hall and close to OSE/SCORE are comprised of four apartments and two three-person spaces.

 Gabrielle Jungels-Winkler Hall opened in the fall of 2000.
 Named for the alumnae Gabrielle Jungels-Winkler ’72 of London, who provided key guidance to architects on this project in addition to supporting student scholarship programs, an endowed faculty chair in contemporary European studies, a lecture series at the European Union Center of California and other academic programs.

 Kimberly Hall opened to students in 1960 and is the fifth residence hall built on campus.
 Funded in part by gifts from friends and the trustees of Harvey Mudd College, whose women students were housed in Kimberly from the 60s through the 80s.
 The hall honors Mary Kimberly Shirk of Redlands, a longtime trustee (1926-1966) and interim president of Scripps College from 1942-44.
 In summer of 2000, the connecting Wilbur Dining Hall was renovated to house 25 additional students.